Alexandregiacomellileal/A-new-lumped-parameter-modeling-for-wind-farm-grounding-measurement-circuits-based-on-clamp-on-groun/README.md

 ### Case study

 A grounding section of the São Bento Wind Complex (SBC) located in northeastern Brazil was chosen to present and validate the proposed model.
 Figure 1 shows the grounding of the case study containing three wind turbines interconnected by horizontal electrodes of 300 m.
 Such a grounding represents a typical section of a conventional wind farm grounding system.
 The grounding of the turbine consists of a reinforced concrete foundation and bare copper wires and has an approximately cylindrical shape with a radius of 7.88 m and a height of 17.2 m.
 The horizontal electrodes consist of a 300 m long bare copper wire with a cross-section of $95 mm^2$, buried at a depth of 1 m.
 The horizontal electrode wires are drawn into the turbine tower through an insulated conduit and connected to the main earth bonding bar.
-The closest distance between the turbine grounding edge and the horizontal electrodes is 11.4 m.
+The closest distance $s$ between the turbine grounding edge and the horizontal electrodes is 11.4 m.

 **Figure 1**
 <img src="https://github.com/Alexandregiacomellileal/Lumped-parameter-modeling-for-wind-farm-grounding/assets/96079504/87161e42-e7d9-4699-a4cc-77c3864decb0" width="500" height="375">